thapasijan171/DSAwithSijan/src/content/blog/Intervals.md

 	<li><code>0 &lt;= start<sub>i</sub> &lt;= end<sub>i</sub> &lt;= 10<sup>4</sup></code></li>
 </ul>

+# Solutions

+## Problem Overview

+Given a collection of intervals, the goal is to merge all overlapping intervals.
+The result should contain non-overlapping intervals that cover all the intervals from the input.

-## Solutions
+## Approach

-### Solution 1: Sorting + One-pass Traversal

-We can sort the intervals in ascending order by the left endpoint, and then traverse the intervals for merging operations.
+The solution involves sorting the intervals by their starting values and then iterating through the sorted intervals to merge overlapping ones.

+### Steps:

+1. **Sorting Intervals:**
+   - The intervals are first sorted by their start time.
+This allows for easier comparison of overlapping intervals.

+2. **Iterating and Merging:**
+   - Initialize the start (`st`) and end (`ed`) with the first interval's values.
+   - Iterate over the remaining intervals:
+     - If the current interval's start (`s`) is greater than the previous end (`ed`), it means there is no overlap.
+Add the previous interval (`st, ed`) to the result and update `st` and `ed` to the current interval's start and end.
+     - If there is overlap, update `ed` to the maximum of the current end and the previous end.
+   - After processing all intervals, the final interval is added to the result.

+3. **Return the Result:**
-The specific merging operation is as follows.
+   - The result is returned as a list of merged intervals.

-First, we add the first interval to the answer.
-Then, we consider each subsequent interval in turn:

--   If the right endpoint of the last interval in the answer array is less than the left endpoint of the current interval, it means that the two intervals will not overlap, so we can directly add the current interval to the end of the answer array;
--   Otherwise, it means that the two intervals overlap.
-We need to use the right endpoint of the current interval to update the right endpoint of the last interval in the answer array, setting it to the larger of the two.

-Finally, we return the answer array.
+## Complexity Analysis

+- **Time Complexity:**
+  The time complexity is `O(n log n)` due to sorting the intervals, where `n` is the number of intervals.
+The subsequent iteration over the intervals is `O(n)`.

+- **Space Complexity:**
+  The space complexity is `O(n)` for storing the merged intervals.

 #### Java